 Cohocton is a tiny village located in the state of New York.
-With a population of 721 people and just one neighborhood, Cohocton is the 820th largest community in New York.
-Cohocton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 718 people and just one neighborhood, Cohocton is the 820th largest community in New York.
+Cohocton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.64% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Cohocton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Cohocton doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Cohocton is quite a bit lower than the national average among all cities of 21.84%: just 12.46% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Cohocton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.46% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Cohocton in 2022 was $23,990, which is low income relative to New York and the nation.
 This equates to an annual income of $95,960 for a family of four.
 However, Cohocton contains both very wealthy and poor people as well.